-Cate Young is a freelance writer based in Trinidad and Tobago and the creator of BattyMamzelle; a feminist pop culture blog focused on film, television, music and critical commentary on media representation.
-Her writing has dealt particularly with the intersection of race, gender and sexuality, and many of her most popular essays introduce an intersectional analysis to discussions of pop culture.
+Cate Young is a freelance writer from Trinidad and Tobago and the creator of BattyMamzelle; a feminist pop culture blog focused on film, television, music and critical commentary on media representation.
+Her writing has dealt particularly with the intersection of race, gender and sexuality and her focus is on media representation, its wider influence, and its power to changed social attitudes.
+Many of her most popular essays introduce an intersectional analysis to discussions of pop culture.

 Her 2014 essay "This Is What I Mean When I Say White Feminism" continues to be cited around the web as an explainer on intersectionality and her writing has appeared in Cosmopolitan, Bitch Magazine, Man Repeller, Vulture, Jezebel and NYLON.
 She has been quoted in Mic.com, The LA Times and The AFP, and her essays have been used in college syllabi around the world.

 In 2016, she served as the inaugural Pop-Culture Criticism Fellow for Bitch Media where she wrote about representations of black women in pop culture.

 In 2017 she appeared as a panelist in the Trinidad and Tobago Film Festival’s “The Power of Women In Film” panel hosted by UN Women, the Institute for Gender and Development Studies and the University of the West Indies.